Deep0901/Fuzzy_Sets-System/README.md

 Open your browser and go to http://localhost:10000/lab?token=YOUR_TOKEN_IN_CONSOLE (note the port `10000`).
 Replace `YOUR_TOKEN_IN_CONSOLE` with the token displayed in your terminal after running the container.

-## Tutorials

-Start with the [Introduction](./Introduction.md), which provides an overview of fuzzy logic concepts and terminology.
-This is recommended as the first step.

-This course includes two tutorial notebooks:

-* **01_FuzzyControlSystem.ipynb**: Introduction to fuzzy control systems.
-* **02_FuzzyClustering.ipynb**: Introduction to fuzzy clustering techniques.

-Work through these notebooks in order.

-## Deliverable

-After completing the tutorials, create your own Jupyter notebook applying one of the approaches to a problem.

-1. **Select a domain**: choose a domain related to your group project (if already available) or a personal interest.
-2. **Create and name your notebook**: experiment with the chosen approach and save your notebook as `03_<YourProjectName>.ipynb`.
-3. **Push to your repository**: upload your completed notebook to your GitHub repository (_including_ the output)."# Fuzzy_Sets-System"